 Review of research (RAE)

-KTH reviews our research and research co-operation every sixth year through a Research Assessment Exercise (RAE).
-The running time of the current assessment (RAE 2021) is from 2019 to 2022.
-It gathered 90 international experts who evaluated KTH and provided us with recommendations on how to strengthen and develop KTH's quality of research.
+KTH reviews its research and research co-operation every sixth year through a Research Assessment Exercise (RAE).
+The most recent assessment was carried out in 2021-2022.
+The process gathered 90 international experts who evaluated KTH and provided recommendations on how to strengthen and develop KTH's quality of research even further.

-In RAE 2021, nine panels based on research fields will review KTH's research.
-The research connected to the panels consists of two to six departments and includes at least one expert for each field.
-The panels are:
+RAE2021 included nine panels that reviewed KTH's research.
+The research connected to the panels consisted of two to six departments and included at least one expert for each field.
+The panels were:

 - Architecture and the Built Environment

 - Computer Science

 - Energy and Electrical Engineering

 - Mechanical and Industrial Engineering